Available languages

 Walk through Singapore's rainforest and discover the Bukit Brown Chinese cemetery, a unique heritage site set in lush greenery.

-We will walk through nature reserves along well-maintained trails, where you can expect to see local wildlife - monkeys and birds mostly - majestic trees, exotic fruits, clear streams, grassy swamps, and a peaceful reservoir.
+We will walk through the McRitchie and Rifle Range nature reserves along well-maintained trails, where you can expect to see local wildlife - monkeys and birds mostly - majestic trees, exotic fruits, clear streams, grassy swamps, and a peaceful reservoir.

-In the old Bukit Brown cemetery you'll get a glimpse of Chinese burial traditions from the early 20th century.
-It’s a scenic and peaceful network of small backroads with a few trails that lead deeper in the jungle.
+The Bukit Brown cemetery is a scenic and peaceful network of small backroads with a few trails that lead deeper in the jungle and to an isolated Taoist temple.

 Wear closed walking shoes and bring plenty of water (1.5L per person).